zendframework/zend-expressive/docs/book/v3/features/container/config.md

 is requested, the container should resolve that to the service `Zend\Expressive\Handler\NotFoundHandler` and return that instead.

+Aliases may reference any other service defined in the container.
+These include services defined under the keys:

+- `services`
+- `factories`
+- `invokables`
+- or even other `aliases`

 When returning an aliased service, the container MUST return the same instance as if the target service were retrieved.

-Aliases may reference other aliases, as well.
-In such cases, the above rules apply to the final resolved service, and not any intermediary aliases.
+When aliases may reference other aliases, the rule applies to the final resolved service, and not any intermediary aliases.

 ## Factories

 _Factories_ map a service name to the factory capable of producing the instance.

-A _factory_ is any PHP callable capable of producing the instance.
+A _factory_ is any PHP callable capable of producing the instance:

+- Function names
+- Closures
+- Class instances that define the method `__invoke()`
+- Callable references to static methods
+- Array callables referencing static or instance methods

 They may also be the _class name_ of a directly instantiable class (no constructor arguments) that defines `__invoke()`.
-Generally, this latter convention is used, as class names are serializable, while closures are not.
+Generally, this latter convention is used, as class names are serializable, while closures, objects, and array callables often are not.

 Factories are guaranteed to receive the PSR-11 container as an argument, allowing you to pull other services from the container as necessary to fulfill